 There are two more distinctive features of planetary motion that the stars, sun and moon do not share.
 First, Mercury and Venus are always close to the sun.
 Mercury is actually so close to the sun that it is very hard to see.
 It rises immediately before the sun rises or sets immediately after the sun sets.
 Any haze on the horizon (which is fairly common) makes Mercury impossible to see.
 Venus is also close to the sun but not as close as Mercury, so it is much more easily visible.
 It too rises a little before the sun rises or sets soon after the sun sets.
 Because of this, Venus is often referred to as the “morning star” or the “evening star.”
 The second feature of planetary motion is called “retrograde motion.”
 Planets usually move, like the sun and moon, from west to east around the zodiac.
 However, unlike the sun and moon, all five planets sometimes back up (i.e. move from east to west through the zodiac) for a time, and then continue moving forward (i.e. from west to east).

 These are the main motions of the stars, sun, moon and planets.
-Next week we will examine the various mathematical models devised by Greek astronomers and mathematicians to account for these motion.
+On a subsequent page I examine the various mathematical models devised by Greek astronomers and mathematicians to account for these motion.